jljordan42/indy-client/getting-started.md

 Notice now that the Last synced line is updated.

-Alice can see now that the target verification key and target endpoint, as well as identifier and verification key are updated, which allows her to communicate with Faber College.
-She can also see that the identity of the trust anchor was confirmed (from the Sovrin network), and that her invitation has been accepted.
+Alice can see now that the remote verification key and remote endpoint, as well as DID and verification key are updated, which allows her to communicate with Faber College.
+She can also see that the identity of the trust anchor was confirmed (from the Sovrin network), and that her request has been accepted.

 ## Test Secure Interaction